-And yeah, he teaches other stuff, too, like math and social studies and ecology, but writing is his favorite subject.
+You might say he’s a little obsessed.
 In fact, if you thought of Jake as a one-dimensional guy who ate, breathed, and dreamed stories, he’d be fine with that.

 There’s a chance that you’re looking at this page because your very own teacher is forcing you to (oops…I mean, “is gracing you with the educational opportunity to”) write a biography on an author, and you need juicier stuff than just, “He thinks stories are edible.”